lenmus/lomse/examples/tutorials/tutorial-1-x11/README.md

 }
 ```

-In it, we basically allocate memory for the bitmap, and associate it to the Lomse rendering buffer and to the X11 image to be displayed in the window.
+In it, we basically allocate memory for the bitmap, and associate it to the X11 image to be displayed in the window.